amaranth-lang/rfcs/text/0036-async-testbench-functions.md

 `sim.tick()` replaces the existing `Tick()`.
 It returns a trigger object that either can be awaited directly, or made conditional through `.until()`.

+> **Note**
+> This simplified example does not include any way of specifying the clock domain of the interface and as such is only directly applicable to single domain simulations.
+> A way to attach clock domain information to interfaces is desireable, but out of scope for this RFC.

 Using this stream interface, let's consider a colorspace converter accepting a stream of RGB values and outputting a stream of YUV values:

 ```python